Yihan-Chen-Linguistics/portfolio/_posts/2023-02-05-Sublexical processing.md

 - How deep is this activation?
 Does the activation extend to the sub-lexical semantic radical level?

 **Methods:**

-  All the tasks are created online using Gorilla Experiment builder.
-A total of 100 native English speakers were recruited through Prolific for participation.
+  Thirty-two Chinese-English bilinguals and thirty-one English monolinguals completed an EEG-based **semantic relatedness task**, during which they judged whether pairs of English words were related in meaning or not (±S).
+Unbeknownst to the participants, the form (±F) of the Chinese trans-lations in half of the pairs shared a sub-lexical semantic radical.
+This leads to four conditions: +S+F, +S-F, -S+F, and -S-F. With this design and by comparing to English monolinguals, it allows us to examine if bilinguals’ native language is activated to the sub-lexical level when only exposed to L2.

 <img src="github portfolio/EEG.png" width="150">
 <img src="github portfolio/stimuli.png" width="150">

-  - **Moral Decision-making Task** In this task, participants answer questions about moral dilemmas by choosing between two options.
-One example is the trolley problem: If a train is about to hit five people, should you push one person onto the tracks to stop the train and save them?
-Participants must choose between two responses:

-    a) Push the person to stop the train and save five lives.
-    b) Do nothing and let the five people die.

-  - **Language Attitude Task** In this task, participants rate the accent, comprehensibility, acceptability, likability and other general questions concerning their attitude towards the speaker on a Likert scale from 1-7.
-Example questions are:

-    How much foreign accent do you hear from this speaker?
-    How well do you understand this person’s way of speaking?
-    How comfortable are you with the person’s way of speaking?
-    How pleasant is this person’s way of speaking?
-    And more...

 **Analyses:**

-  - **Moral Decision-making Task** A logistic mixed-effects model was used with participants' decisions as the dependent variable.
-Fixed effects included age range, gender, education level, and accented group.
+  **Semantic Relatedness Task** A liner mixed-effects model was used with participants' EEG ampilitudes as the dependent variable.
+Fixed effects included semantic relatedness, form relatedness, brain regions, language groups and their interactions.
 Random effects were specified for subjects and items.

-    <span style="color:blue">R script: model1 <- glmer( Decision ~ age_category * gender * education * Group + (1|subjects) + (1|items), data=df_long, family = binomial, control=glmerControl(optimizer="bobyqa"))</span>
+    <span style="color:blue">R script: model1 <- lmer( EEG ampilitudes ~ semantic relatedness * Form relatedness * language groups * brain regions + (1|subjects) + (1|items),data=raw_data,control=lmerControl(optimizer="bobyqa")))</span>

-  - **Language Attitude Task** Multiple two sample t-test comparing participants' attitude (e.g, How likely do you think this speaker is a native speaker of English?) towards native vs accanted speakers.

-    <span style="color:blue">R script: LA_accent<-LA_relavent_df%>%filter(Question == "How likely do you think this speaker is a native speaker of English?") t.test(Response~Language, LA_accent)</span>

 **Results & Conclusion:**
-  - Participants clearly perceive an accent in non-native English speakers compared to native speakers.
-However, they rate both groups as equally understandable, acceptable, and likable.
-  - The presence of an accent does not significantly influence their moral judgments.
+- Both groups could recognize whether words were related in meaning, but English monolinguals showed a stronger distinction in meaning between related and unrelated English words.
+Chinese-English bilinguals, however, were still sensitive to subtle form differences in Chinese characters even when only English words were visually presented.

+- These results suggest that highly proficient bilinguals naturally activate their native language even when using their second language.
+Notably, this activation happens not just at the word level but also with smaller components of words that carry meaning.